-5. Save Mart compounded these misrepresentations when it amended the Plan for 2016, by leveraging the non-union medical benefits to save costs for the company.
+- 5. Save Mart compounded these misrepresentations when it amended the Plan for 2016, by leveraging the non-union medical benefits to save costs for the company.
 Specifically, Save Mart told retirement-eligible employees that if they did not retire on or before December 31, 2017, then they would lose the Plan's medical benefits for their spouses.
-This representation caused Plaintiffs, as well as numerous other Subclass members, to retire earlier than they otherwise would have in order to retain the spousal benefit for life.
-By doing so, Plaintiffs and the Subclass lost years of income from work that they would otherwise have earned, in addition to losing entirely the medical benefits that they worked so long to secure.
-Indeed, had these Subclass members continued working as they had intended to do prior to Save Mart's actions described herein, these workers would have maintained medical benefit coverage for their spouses as active employees.
-Thus, rather than remaining as active employees with medical benefits for themselves and their spouses as they had intended in their fifties and sixties, Save Mart's actions left them as retirees with no medical benefits for themselves or their spouses.

-6. Plaintiffs and the Class are dedicated, loyal, and long-time Save Mart employees.
+This representation caused Plaintiffs, as well as numerous other Class members, to retire earlier than they otherwise would have in order to retain the spousal benefit for life. - Plaintiffs and the Class are dedicated, loyal, and long-time Save Mart employees.
 Plaintiff Baker worked for Save Mart for 28 years; Plaintiff Luna for 33 years; Plaintiff Popke for 39 years; and Plaintiff Wraske for 46 years.
 Indeed, in order to be eligible to participate in the Plan, an employee had to meet one of the following service requirements: (a) age 55 with 30 years of service; (b) age 60 with 15 years of service; (c) age 65 with ten years of service; or (d) the "Golden 85," whereby years of service plus age equals or exceeds 85.
 Thus, Plaintiffs and the Class dedicated their entire careers, or major portions thereof, to Save Mart in return for the promise of the Plan's benefits upon retirement, including the medical benefits.
-Save Mart induced Plaintiffs and the Class to remain employed at Save Mart these many years by misrepresenting that upon retirement, the medical benefits would be theirs for the duration of their lives.
+Save Mart induced Plaintiffs and the Class to remain employed at Save Mart these many years by misrepresenting that upon retirement, the medical benefits would be theirs for the duration of their lives. - 7.
+Subsequent to the filing of Plaintiffs' initial and first amended complaints, Plaintiffs have learned, through the discovery process, that Save Mart did not terminate the HRA benefit program in compliance with the governing Plan terms for terminating a benefit program.
+As alleged in detail herein, infra, this gives rise to additional claims by Plaintiffs and the proposed Class that are asserted for the first time in this Second Amended Complaint.

-7. Absent legal recourse, these long-time employees will be forced to pay for medical care and health insurance entirely on their own for the rest of their lives at significant cost-a cost they had not prepared for, given Save Mart's repeated representations that their decades of loyalty to the company had resulted in a lifetime medical benefit.
+Absent legal recourse, these long-time employees will be forced to pay for medical care and health insurance entirely on their own for the rest of their lives at significant cost-a cost they had not prepared for, given Save Mart's repeated representations that their decades of loyalty to the company had resulted in a lifetime medical benefit.
 To deny them legal recourse would be to reward Save Mart's breach of the trust Plaintiffs and the Class placed in Save Mart over the course of their life-long dedication to the company's success.
 Further, Plaintiffs and the Class lost all of the unused money that they had accumulated in their Health Reimbursement Arrangement ("HRA") benefit accounts as of June 2022, which for many Class members was in the tens-of-thousands of dollars.
-Thus, in eliminating the HRA benefit program, Save Mart not only broke faith with its most dedicated employees by eliminating their medical benefits going forward, it also realized ill-gotten savings of millions of dollars in existing liability that Plaintiffs and Class members had intended to use towards health insurance premiums and to reimburse medical expenses, based on the amounts that had already accrued in Class member accounts.
+Thus, in eliminating the HRA benefit program, Save Mart not only broke faith with its most dedicated employees by eliminating their medical benefits going forward, it also realized ill-gotten savings of millions of dollars in existing liability that Plaintiffs and Class members had intended to use towards health insurance premiums and to reimburse medical expenses, based on the amounts that had already accrued in their accounts.
 Through this action, Plaintiffs and the Class seek to prevent these unlawful and unjust results.